pzzd/thinking-about-deep-learning/14_backpropagation.md

 - Put another way: delta scales the change in the output of a neuron to give the change in the error.
 - Adding the original error and the change in the error gives the new error.
 If either m or delta is negative (not both!) the error decreases.

+Now a simplified discussion of backpropagation.
+- Backprop is all about finding the delta value for each neuron.
+- First find the error gradients at the end of the network: the output layer.
+- The propagate those gradients backward to the start.
+- The error of a network is calculated by comparing the final output or prediction of a network with the label for the sample.
+For example you could make lists of predictions and lists of labels and compare them with one-hot encoding.
+Cross entropy is used for this.
+Almost all deep learning libraries have a built-in cross entropy function to find the error in a classifier.
+This function also provides a gradient to show how the error will change if we increase any of its inputs.
+- How much should we nudge an input?
+Look at the error gradient (the slope of the error curve, that is, its derivative) to find decide.
+The cross entropy function does NOT give the error curve, only the derivative.
+See Figure 14-9 for an example.
+- The gradient accurately predicts the new error after each change to the prediction value as long as the change is small.
+A small change on a graph shows the gradient and curve are still close together.
+The bigger the change in the prediction value, the less accurate the prediction in the error:the gradient line and the error curve pull away from each other.